 Hemming is also not as scary as you might think!!

-My absolutely favourite method of hemming stretchy fabrics is using a double needle.
+My absolutely favourite method of hemming stretchy fabrics is using a twin needle.
 I don’t often mention it though, as it seems to terrify many people.
-But double needles are awesome and you will love them if you try!
+But twin needles are awesome and you will love them if you try!
 You don’t need a special machine, and the resulting stitch has a great amount of stretch built into it.